spilgames/job-runner/docs/setup.rst

 #.
 Run ``manage.py broadcast_queue``.
 This will start the queue broadcaster.
    The queue broadcaster will broadcast the runs that are scheduled for execution to the subscribed workers.

+#.
+Run ``manage.py health_check``.
+This will monitor the health of the workers
+   and alert (don't forget to setup e-mail adresses) when there are problems.